Hospitality Architecture Hotel and Resort Projects That Blur Interior and Exterior Boundaries

 Climate and Culture as Design Drivers

 The blurring of boundaries is not only aesthetic — it’s ecological.
-Resorts in warm climates capitalize on natural ventilation, while those in cooler regions use transitional spaces like winter gardens and screened verandas to mediate between interior and exterior.
+Tropical resorts make use of natural ventilation, and their counterparts in temperate climates utilize transitional zones such as winter gardens and screened verandas as a link between the interior and exterior spaces.

 The concept is also cultural.
 In tropical Asia, the open pavilion has long symbolized social openness and connection to nature.
 In Mediterranean and Middle Eastern contexts, courtyards and shaded colonnades achieve similar effects.
 Modern hospitality architects reinterpret these archetypes using advanced materials and environmental simulation tools.